 Pay Bills in Full and On Time

-Utilize free tools such as CreditWise and ClearScore to assess your credit score and not affect the score.
+To keep track of your score, use CreditWise or ClearScore.
+These tools monitor your score without putting it at risk.
 A lot of banks, including NatWest, provide free services to monitor your credit score.

 Avoid Unnecessary Debt